SecureShellBros/Shelly/README.md

 # Pearly ⚪

-Runs on the remote machine, access the PTY for command execution, waits for messages from pearly.
+Runs on the remote machine, access the PTY for command execution, waits for messages from Shelly.

 ## Developers